Ahmed Dlimi

-Ahmed Dlimi (أحمد الدليمي; 16 July 1931 in Zaggota, Sidi Kacem Province - 25 January 1983, Marrakesh) was a Moroccan general under the rule of Hassan II.
+Ahmed Dlimi (أحمد الدليمي; 16 July 1931 – 25 January 1983) was a Moroccan general under the rule of Hassan II.
 After General Mohamed Oufkir's 1972 assassination, he became Hassan II's right-hand man.
-He led the Western Sahara War and played a major role in the Angolan Civil War.
+He led the Western Sahara War and played a modest role in the Angolan Civil War.
 He was promoted to General during the Green March in 1975, and took charge of the Moroccan Armed Forces in the Southern Zone, where the military were fighting the Polisario Front.

 Early life

 Dlimi comes from a family originally from Zaggota, a village in the Chrarda region that is administratively part of Sidi Kacem Province.
 His father, Lahcen Dlimi, was an informant for the French colonial authorities and held a subaltern position in the French intelligence agency the SDECE.
 It was reported that it was Lahcen Dlimi who co-opted Mohammed Oufkir for a job in the colonial administration in the late 1940s.

 After the independence of Morocco, he briefly married the daughter of a minister, Messaoud Chiguer.
 Then remarried a daughter of another minister, Zahra Bousselham.
 This event opened the doors of the highest power circles for Dlimi, who was then a simple young officer in the army.

 Through his father Ahmed Dlimi was also related to Oufkir.
 Fatima Chenna, the wife of Oufkir and daughter of colonel Chenna, was related to Lahcen Dlimi through her mother.